Ford service — tune-ups and repair

 Routine maintenance and upkeep can greatly extend the life of your car, truck or SUV.
 Still, many people wait until there are major issues before visiting a shop.
 Failing to properly service your vehicle can result in increased repair costs, as well as greatly reducing its value.

 Easily topping the list of routine maintenance musts is an oil change.
-In the past, you may have heard that you needed to schedule service every three months or 3k miles.
-However today’s vehicle engines generally have extended oil change intervals, so it is recommended that you consult the specific maintenance schedule interval in your vehicle’s owner guide.
-Doing so will not only help ensure your vehicle remains running smoothly, but will also extend the life of your engine.
+Scheduling this service every three months or 3K miles will not only help to ensure your vehicle remains running smoothly, but will also extend the life of your engine.

 Maintaining fluid levels